pelithne/k8s/devops-and-aks.md

 ![Image 13](./media/AzureDevOps_13-1024x842.png)

 Conclusion
 Congratulations!
 You have deployed 4 different apps in a Kubernetes cluster by leveraging Azure DevOps, Azure Container Registry, Azure Kubernetes Service, Docker and Helm!
-You have also used Azure Cloud Shell to run some Azure and Kubernetes commands.
+You have also used az cli to run some Azure and Kubernetes commands.

 ![Image 14](./media/AzureDevOps_14.png)